6112-fa25/6112-fa25.github.io/_pages/project.md

 We will release public tests associated with each phase, which will be released with the phase instructions.
 There are also private tests, which will be released **after** the due date of each phase.
 We will grade your submission based on both the public and private tests after each phase.

 Your design report and additional test cases will make up a portion of your grade for each phase.
 Please make sure not to neglect turning it in.

+{: .note }
+> For phases 3 to 5, your project grade will have two components:
+> 1. **Group Grade**: Determined by grading rubric for that particular phase.
+> 2. **Individual Grade**: Determined by your contributions to the project. **Be prepared to explain those during an oral interview with a TA or Instructor**.
+The goal is to determine which parts of the project you worked on, what you did, what worked and did not work in your development process and in your part of the submitted project, and how well you can explain what you did and did not do and accomplish.
+>
+> The group grade will be each student’s default grade.
+If the staff feels there was a reasonable division of labor among team members and a student basically understands their part of the project and how it fits in the bigger picture, then the student will get the group grade.
+If the student does not meet this bar, the staff reserves the right to  adjust the individual grade lower appropriately.
+>
+> We anticipate that, if you complete the project satisfactorily, you will receive an A in the class.

 [phase_1]: {% link _pages/project/phase_1.md %}
 [phase_2]: {% link _pages/project/phase_2.md %}